How to get from Lombok to Nusa Penida

 From Senggigi Pier

 The easiest way to reach Bangsal Pier from your accommodation in Senggigi is by taxi.
-Taxi fares start at $7.50 (115,000 IDR) when coming from Senggigi and the journey takes approximately 30 minutes along the scenic coastal road.
+Taxi fares start at 115,000 IDR ($6.80) when coming from Senggigi and the journey takes approximately 30 minutes along the scenic coastal road.

-Bluebird is the most reliable taxi company and can be flagged down in the street or booked by phone (0370 627000) or via a dedicated app.
+Bluebird is the most reliable taxi company.
+You can flag it down in the street, book a car by phone (0370 627000) or hail a ride via a dedicated app.

 Another option is to ask your hotel if they offer shared rides to Bangsal Pier.
 This will help save a few dollars, although the travel time will likely take a little longer.